cbmr-data/cbmr-data.github.io/esrum/source/usage/access/access.rst

      to work on using Esrum, then visit the `Project Manager`_ and register your project as shown.

-2. Email us at `SUND-CBMR-Esrum <mailto:cbmr-esrum@sund.ku.dk>`_, and include the IDs of your scientific project(s) from the Project Manager.
+2. Email us at `SUND-CBMR-Esrum
+   <mailto:cbmr-data-analytics@sund.ku.dk>`_, and include the IDs of
+   your scientific project(s) from the Project Manager.
 3. (Optional) To get access to human cohort data managed by the Data Analytics Platform, follow the instructions on the :ref:`p_human_cohorts` page.